rubys/kamal-in-production/docs/Assemble.md

 Kamal can use Docker to build your images locally, but there are at least two good reasons why you wouldn't want to do so:

-- If you are developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), the build can be quite slow ([example](https://kamal-deploy.org/docs/configuration/builder-examples/#using-remote-builder-for-single-arch)) and [buggy](https://github.com/docker/for-mac/issues/5342#issuecomment-779133157).
+- If you are developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), the build can be [quite slow](https://kamal-deploy.org/docs/configuration/builder-examples/#using-remote-builder-for-single-arch)) and [buggy](https://github.com/docker/for-mac/issues/5342#issuecomment-779133157).
 - If you have an asymmetric network connection (where downloads are faster than uploads), you may benefit from a configuration where you only upload your changed source to another server, and that server is responsible for uploading the considerably larger resulting Docker image.

 A builder is simply a host that you have SSH access to and that is running Docker—preferably using the target instruction set architecture.
 You already have exactly that.
 Installing Docker on the host that you will be running your application is something Kamal does for you anyway.
 And that host can run multiple containers, and will obviously be running using the same instruction set architecture as your application.
 You just need to make sure that the host has enough storage and memory capacity to run both builds and your application.
 A ballpark of 8GB of RAM and 20GB of free storage space would be sufficient.